Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 ### Shell Sort

 It’s a generalized version of the insertion sort we saw earlier.
-It sorts groups of elements that are far away from them. then it sorts the groups.
-The interval between elements can be specified by the sequence used.
-For example:
+It sorts groups of elements that are far away from each other.
+The [idea][11] is to arrange the list of elements so that, starting anywhere, taking every hth element produces a sorted list --- such a list is said to be h-sorted.
-- Shell’s original sequence is : n / 2, n / 4, ..., 1
-- Knuth’s original sequence is: 1, 4, 13, ..., (3k - 1) / 2

 ```python
 def shellSort(n, array):